roasted brussels sprouts with balsamic and thyme

 Menu Ideas For This Recipe

-Because Thanksgiving is only one night, I should say that if you (or Donna) want to make it a meal on another night, these Roasted Brussels Sprouts would be divine served with these delicious Coffee Crusted Pork Chops by My Gluten-Free Miami!
+- I should say that if you want to make it a meal on another night, these Roasted Brussels Sprouts would be divine served with these delicious Coffee Crusted Pork Chops by My Gluten-Free Miami!

 - This is surprisingly easy, but full of flavor: Roasted Cauliflower with Curry.